Turnkey Allergy Solution

 In summary, ease of blood collection, improved patient compliance, an expanded allergen profile and Total IgE with strong predictive values provide significant advantages to both physician’s and patients over current ELISA methods.

 What Makes Us Different?

-- No on-site technician or additional exam rooms required
+- No on-site tech or additional exam rooms required

-- We also offer a 2-minute finger prick test that is easily accessible and quick to perform
+- Our 2-minute finger prick test is easily accessible and quick to perform

-- 4 drops of blood tests for 72 environmental, 46 food allergens
+- 4 drops of blood tests for 68 environmental and dietary allergens

-- Easy and efficient immunotherapy ordering system (shots or drops)
+- Order personalized immunotherapy for your patients (shots or drops)